 Enable 2FA Everywhere

 And one of the best ways to slow down such attacks is to make it such that passwords aren’t the only thing an attacker needs to gain access to business data.
 Right now, two-factor authentication (2FA) is the most widely-available way to do that.
-With 2FA turned on, an attacker would need a user’s password and a single-use time-limited token to get into protected systems.
-That extra bit of protection reduces the odds that an unauthorised user will get into a system where they don’t belong.
+With 2FA turned on, an attacker would need a user’s password and a single-use, time-limited token to get into protected systems.
+That extra bit of protection reduces the odds that an unauthorized user will get into a system where they don’t belong.

 Install Endpoint Protection